 - It is not a constitutional body, but it derives its mandate and exercises the powers of the PRESIDENT OF INDIA from Art.
 150 of the constitution.

 Article 150 à the accounts of the Union and of the States shall be kept in such form as prescribed by the President on the advice of the Comptroller and Auditor- General (CAG-Art.
 148)

 - Allocation of Business Rules 1961 brings out the duties and responsibilities of CGA, which include the following:

 - It administers the process of payments, receipts and accounting in Central Ministries.

 - Prepares, consolidates and submits the monthly and annual accounts of the Central Government.

 - It is responsible for maintaining the requisite technical standards of Accounting.

-- It is responsible for coordination and monitoring the progress of submission of corrective action taken on the recommendations contained in Public Accounts Committee ‘s (PAC) and the CAG reports.
+- It is responsible for the coordination and monitoring the progress of submission of corrective action taken on the recommendations contained in the Public Accounts Committee‘s (PAC) and the CAG reports.

 |IPC AND CRPC|

 NEWS – Recently, the Union Ministry asked all state governments to send their suggestions for a major overhaul and recasting of the Indian Penal Code (IPC) and the Code of Criminal Procedure (CrPC).